Skip to main content

 “All the while, and beyond this life and soul, she will forever remember her Warrior knight.”
 Jahanara had replied.

-A silence made her heart thump loud as he said in a calm soothing voice “You know Princess when I received no letters, I still had an image of you I carried in my heart and believed will be waiting for me on the other side.
-Now that I hear you, I request you to tear a piece of your turquoise veil and wrap it around my wrist, as I promise you, that nothing and no one can now stop Chattar Sal from protecting your honour and interest like a Ratan Singh once protected a Padmini”
+A silence made her heart thump loud as he said in a calm, soothing voice, “You know, Princess, when I received no letters, I still had an image of you I carried in my heart and believed would be waiting for me on the other side.
+Now that I hear you, I request you to tear a piece of your turquoise veil and wrap it around my wrist, as I promise you that nothing and no one can now stop Chattar Sal from protecting your honour and interest like a Ratan Singh once protected a Padmini”

 Her hand stopped at the wreath she was making.
-Tiptoeing out of her room, she reached his, and slowly pushed the door open.
+Tiptoeing out of her room, she reached his and slowly pushed the door open.
 He had been sleeping with a smile, so content that he had won a war that day.
 She watched him in the moonlight.
-Putting down her wreath beside him, she laid down on the floor beside him.
+Putting down her wreath beside him, she lay down on the floor beside him.
 Watching him sleep in peace.
 Such peace she knew not all her life.
-Suddenly the sound of a vase falling startled her and she rushed back to her room.
-Shutting the door behind her she found her wreath missing.
+Suddenly, the sound of a vase falling startled her, and she rushed back to her room.
+Shutting the door behind her, she found her wreath missing.
 She had heard him enquire about the noise.
 How could she go back and face him?
 How could she face him?

 Her action made her feel she had disrespected their love.
 He had never seen her without the veil.
 Neither did he ever cross his Rajput codes of conduct to reach her in any way.
 Yet, she had felt the urge to show herself to him, and an urge to feel his touch and kiss his hands like a wife kissed her husband’s.
 She lay down on the stone floor and cursed her thoughts.